ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/application-state.md

 import { login } from '@app/store/actions';
 ```

 Notice that we need to click the sign on button.
-We don't have a function for that, so let's create one down by the `setInput()` fuction we already have:
+We don't have a function for that, so let's create one down by the `setInput()` function we already have:

 ```TypeScript
 const click = (button: HTMLElement) => {